dark-tree/vlt3d/README.md

  - Now run `./compile --sync` to download the required dependencies, this process can take some time.

 #### Running
-* Use `./compile --run main` to run the "main" example
+To run VLT3D execute the `main` cmake target, or use the compile helper script:

-* Use `./compile --list` to list avaible example programs
+* Use `./compile --run` to run the main target
-* Use `./compile --help` for aditional info
+* Use `./compile --help` for additional info